NingMiao/KerBS/README.md

   - TensorFlow `== 1.4.0` (Other versions are not tested.)
   - numpy
   - pickle
-  - horovod (Running without horovod needs some slight modification.)
+  - horovod (Running without horovod needs some slight modifications.)

 ## Running
 - To replace Softmax with KerBs, change the output layer to